-The thesaurus is a great tool to improve the vocabulary of your documents.
+The Thesaurus is a great tool to improve the vocabulary of your documents.
 To display the thesaurus, follow the instructions listed below.

-1. Click to place the cursor on the target word (see Figure 13).
+1. Click to place the cursor on the target word.

 If you don't use a template, do not vary the look of one slide greatly from the next.
 Consistency is key.